flywheel-apps/BIDS-qsiprep/README.md

 ### participant_label
 a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)

 ### verbose
-  "description": "increases log verbosity for each occurrence, debug level is -vvv",
+  "description": "increases log verbosity for each occurrence, debug level is -vvv

 ### mem_mb
-Maximum memory to use (MB)",
+Maximum memory to use (MB). default 10240
-  "default": 10240,

 ### write-graph
-Write workflow graph",
+Write workflow graph

 ### ignore
-Ignore selected aspects of the input dataset to disable corresponding parts of the workflow (a space delimited list)  Possible choices: fieldmaps, slicetiming, sbref", "default": "",
+Ignore selected aspects of the input dataset to disable corresponding parts of the workflow (a space delimited list)  Possible choices: fieldmaps, slicetiming, sbref

-### gear-ignore-bids-errors
-By default, the gear will not run if there are any BIDS errors detected.
-Set this to run even if BIDS errors are detected",

-### gear-log-level
-description": "Gear Log verbosity level (INFO|DEBUG)",

-### gear-run-bids-validation
-Gear will run BIDS validation after downloading data.
-If validation fails <command> will NOT be run.

-### gear-save-intermediate-output
-Gear will save ALL intermediate output into <command>_work.zip",

-### gear-intermediate-files
-Space separated list of FILES to retain from the intermediate work directory.
-  "default": "",

-### gear-intermediate-folders
-Space separated list of FOLDERS to retain from the intermediate work directory.
-  "default": "",

-### gear-dry-run
-Do everything except actually executing <command>",

-### gear-keep-output
-Don't delete output.
-Output is always zipped into a single file for easy download.
-Choose this option to prevent output deletion after zipping.

-### gear-FREESURFER_LICENSE
-Text from license file generated during FreeSurfer registration. *Entries should be space separated*",